ThisIsManta/vscode-code-quicken/README.md

 **FileInfo** is an object instance containing path-file-extension information.

-- `localPath`: a string represents path in the current operating system.
+- `fullPath`: a string represents path in the current operating system.
 For example, `c:\user\MyFile.js` in Windows, and `/c/user/MyFile.js` in Unix-like.
-- `unixPath`: a string represents path in Unix-like operating system.
+- `fullPathForPOSIX`: a string represents path in Unix-like operating system.
 - `fileNameWithExtension`
 - `fileNameWithoutExtension`
 - `fileExtensionWithoutLeadingDot`
-- `directoryPath`: a string represents series of directories to the path.
 - `directoryName`: a string represents only the containing directory to the path.
+- `directoryPath`: a string represents series of directories to the path in local operating format.
+- `directoryPathForPOSIX`: a string represents series of directories to the path in POSIX format.

 For example, if you are working with **React**, you need to add `"jsx"` as one of the plug-ins, so this extension is able to work smoothly.